ronjohn4/JIRAinvoice/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-You need Python 3.4 or later to run JIRAProjectInvoice.
-You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.
+You need Python 3.4 or later to run JIRAInvoice and the latest version of virtualenv to create the runtime environment.

-In Ubuntu, Mint and Debian you can install Python 3 like this:

 ```
 $ sudo apt-get install python3 python3-pip